 9. Keep Dating

-11. Don’t get an FWB That You Already Have Feelings For
+11. Don’t Get an FWB You Already Have Feelings For

 This is the big one: being honest.
 Both people need to understand that they are entering an FWB setup.
 It should be clear from the start that the relationship is about scratching that sexual itch and nothing else.
 Neither party should expect the exclusivity nor intimacy that comes with a full-blown romantic relationship.
 Each person needs to view themselves as the other person’s plaything, to be discarded at a moment’s notice, with no strings attached.